 Description Actions to address challenges High level of unemployment and poverty Implement municipal capital projects through EPWP principles and facilitate an environment that will attract sectors with high value and support industries that yield employment opportunities and are prevalent in the area.
 Co-operation with the private sector Introduce activities that build co-operation with the private sector - clarify roles and responsibilities including implementation of joint projects aimed at improving the local economy.
 Introduce participatory tools such as PACA to instil ownership.

-Description Actions to address challenges Seasonality Vigorous marketing campaign as a destination of all seasons.
+Seasonality Vigorous marketing campaign as a destination of all seasons.
 Encourage on all year round programmes for festivals and events.
 Encourage "buy local" campaigns and better business management strategies to cushion businesses from impact of seasonality.
 Low skill base, brain drain and inequality Implement joint programmes with other spheres of government and NGO's focussing on skills development, learnerships and promotion of early childhood development.
 Skewed gini-co- efficiency [the gap between the rich and the poor] Work with the private sector and other spheres of government to improve income levels through quality jobs, education and entrepreneurship.
 Restrictive environmental considerations Co-operation between the municipality, responsible government department and the community and introduction of appropriate planning methods with improved responses.

-Inward focus economy attracting few provincial and national focus enterprises Conducive business environment taking into consideration business needs - effective and efficient systems to do business in the area.
+Description Actions to address challenges Inward focus economy attracting few provincial and national focus enterprises Conducive business environment taking into consideration business needs - effective and efficient systems to do business in the area.
 Improve business attraction strategies.
 Financial and investment support programmes Understanding the eco-system of entrepreneurs and financiers to better understand the types of companies suited for the area and which are not.
 Tapping into government development incentives.
 Exporting Investigate and apply for consideration as an [SEZ] Special Economic Zone to boost export potential.
 Need to expand export potential.
+The changing nature of the way the tourist travels Working with the bureaus to address lower booking numbers resulting in less commission.
+Engaging with private sector on collaborations in order to leverage on their budgets/experience Lack of Transformation in Tourism Business Ownership/opportunities Access training and opportunities for the previously disadvantaged communities Working with Provincial and National role-players to help with the keys to Transformation Many of businesses family owned, so have to find ways to upskill in order to increase employability